 The pace of innovation has never been faster.
-Emerging technologies such as AI and machine learning are expected to enhance and disrupt business operations.
+Emerging technologies such as AI and quantum computing are expected to enhance and disrupt business operations.
 But new technologies are not implemented in a vacuum: existing and legacy systems cannot be ignored.

 This roundtable event discussed how digital leaders can embrace emerging technologies.
-Speakers included Cillian Leonowicz, EY Ireland partner and head of strategy and architecture, technology transformation, John Ward, chief technology information officer, health service executive, and Tim Willoughby, head of innovation and digital services, An Garda Siochana.
+Speakers included Cillian Leonowicz, EY Ireland Partner and Head of Strategy & Architecture, Technology Transformation, John Ward, CTIO, Health Service Executive, and Tim Willoughby, Head of Innovation & Digital Services, An Garda Siochana.

-Asheesh Malhotra, introduced the event and suggested emerging technology presents exciting opportunities.
-However, chief information officers (CIOs) must also spend time maintaining legacy systems.
+Asheesh Malhotra, Partner, Technology Transformation Lead, Ernst & Young LLP, introduced the event and suggested emerging technology presents exciting opportunities.
+However, CIOs must also spend time maintaining legacy systems.
 Roger Camrass asked delegates to summarise their interests for the evening.

-The following areas were mentioned: business use cases and assessing the value of AI, introducing artificial intelligence (AI) in slow-moving sectors, making the most of blockchain, considering ethical concerns, managing legacy information technology (IT), harnessing new technologies for user needs, understanding regulatory frameworks for AI, learning best practices for emerging technologies, dealing with the people side of change, and blending AI models effectively.
+The following areas were mentioned: business use cases and assessing the value of AI, introducing AI in slow-moving sectors, making the most of blockchain, considering ethical concerns, managing legacy IT, harnessing new technologies for user needs, understanding regulatory frameworks for AI, learning best practices for emerging technologies, dealing with the people side of change, and blending AI models effectively.